 - Replacement of non-EPA certified and pre-1990 wood heating appliances with propane or natural gas appliances.

 What is the process?

-the grant application period, applications may be downloaded by
+the grant application period, applications may be downloaded on our website,

-or by requesting to have a copy mailed to you.
-You can also apply using our online application portal by
+request to have a copy mailed to you or by using our online application portal.

 Applications for the 2017-2018 cycle of the program will be accepted December 1, 2017 through January 15, 2018.
 Once the application period has ended,